 The most valuable type of Zoisite is the blue/violet found exculsively in the Mererani Hills of northern Tanzania.
 It was discovered in 1967 and became a popular gemstone due to the marketing efforts of Tiffany and Co. who named the distinctive Blue Zoisite – Tanzanite.
 The original deposit remains the only know deposit, acutely limiting the available supply and keeping demand high.
 Today Tanzanite is mined in pits and tunnels deep underground, divided into four blocks, and containing hundreds of individual claims, each closely guarded and mined around the clock.

 For a fascinating look into the Tanzanite mine, check out: “Tazanite Mines.”

-This stone was mined in Tanzania and tumbled in South Africa.
+This Zoisite was polished in Cape Town, South Africa.

 Safe Handling of Zoisite

 Selection Process: The stone I select for you will be carefully chosen for its beauty and appeal.
 If combined with other stones, I always take time to choose stones that look and feel good together.